Law-AI/summarization/dataset/README.md

     │   ├── segment-wise          # folder contains segment-wise summaries
     │   │   ├── A1
     │   │   ├── A2
-    ├── IN-EXT-length.txt   # text file containing the word and sentence count statistics of the documents
+    ├── IN-EXT-length.txt         # text file containing the word and sentence counts of the judgements & the summaries

 ## UK-Abs
 We crawled 793 full case documents and their corresponding abstractive summaries from https://www.supremecourt.uk/decided-cases/ .
 Among them, 693 (document, summary) pairs are randomly sampled as the training dataset.
 The remaining 100 (document, summary) pairs are considered as the test set.